-NURS 6424 Primary Care of OB & Pediatric Populations This course is designed to prepare Family Nurse Practitioners to assume responsibility for health promotion, maintenance, and management of care of women during the stages of pregnancy and the common acute and chronic health problems, infants, children, and adolescents in health care settings.
+NURS 6424 Primary Care of OB & Pediatric Populations

+This course is designed to prepare Family Nurse Practitioners to assume responsibility for health promotion, maintenance, and management of the common acute and chronic health problems, infants, children, and adolescents in health care settings.
 Emphasis is on the description of the condition or disease, etiology and incidence, clinical findings, differential diagnosis, management, complications, and preventive and education measures.

 Consideration is given to cultural and ethical issues that affect health care delivery and client adherence to the management plan.
 Established protocols for patients are used to indicate the need for consultation, referral, and community resources.
-Obstetrics (45 clinical hours) and Pediatrics (135 clinical hours).
+Pediatrics (180 clinical hours).

-Course Objectives:
+Course Outcomes: